The Yankee Señor

 The Yankee Señor is a lost 1926 American silent Western film directed by Emmett J. Flynn and starring Tom Mix, Olive Borden, and Margaret Livingston.
+An incomplete print of this film exists.

 Plot

 As described in a film magazine review, civil engineer Paul Wharton receives a letter informing him that he is the heir to Don Fernando in Mexico.
 Juan Gutiérrez, a cousin, is in reality the leader of a bandit gang, fails in an attempt to fatally injure Paul by tying him on the back of a wild horse when Paul's talented horse Tony comes to his rescue.
 Juan then attempts to use Flora to compromise Paul with his fiancée and succeeds.
 Juan then lures Paul to a lonely hut, but Paul cleans up a trio of bandits.
 Paul then weds Manuelita, daughter of the Don.